rodneyshupe/Cookbook/Recipes/SoupsAndStews/PressureCookerChili.rst

 Source: `365 Days of Slow and Pressure Cooking <https://www.365daysofcrockpot.com/down-home-instant-pot-chili/>`__

-A fast and easy chili recipe that has lots of flavor but isn't too spicy!
+A fast and easy chili recipe that has lots of flavour but isn't too spicy!
 Perfect for any night of the week or for the chili cook-off contest.

 Equipment
 ---------

 Electric Pressure Cooker

 Ingredients